 Google Inc. has agreed to acquire security and compliance vendor Postini Inc. for $625 million in cash, promising to use the company's technology to harden defenses around its popular line of hosted applications.

 The move's affect on the channel is not immediately clear.
-Paul Myerson, a senior channel analyst at the Enterprise Strategy Group
+Paul Myerson, a senior channel analyst at the Enterprise Strategy Group in Milford, Mass., said Google is getting closer to the channel through its acquisitions.

 "If Google learns to leverage channel partner relationships of their wholly owned subsidiaries, they could have an advantage in establishing channel relations for future Google solutions," Myerson said in an email.